firecatmusic/kino/README.md

 F1 to enable noclip/flymod (only works in modded/corrupted lobbies)
 Controlls are WASD/QE keys.
 Speed can be adjusted in [settings](https://github.com/trbflxr/kino/blob/master/Help/Settings.md).

-## Config
-Inside your CarX Drift Racing Online\BepInEx\plugins\KN_Base folder you will find a kn_config.xml file that you can open with either notepad or notepad++ (recommended) where you can change the keybinds to your prefered buttons.
-You can also bind keys to your controller.
-Please google Unity key codes for your Xbox/Playstation controller.

 ## Installation
 Installation is described in [here](INSTALL.md).